Add Turnitin dropbox

 - Click +Add an Activity or Resource, and choose Turnitin Assignment 2 from the drop-down menu.

 - Fill in the Turnitin Assignment Name and Summary.
-The summary should include all instructions for the assessment piece including size and format.
+The summary should include all instructions required for completing the assessment piece including size and format.

 - Submission Type can be left as Any Submission Type, this allows students to cut and paste text into the Turnitin window, or drag and drop a file for uploading.

-- Number of Parts allows for multiple file uploads, leave this as 1.
+- Number of Parts allows for multiple file uploads, CLIPP recommends that you leave at 1.

 - Allow submission of any file type.
 Leave default No. Turnitin is not capable of checking all file types (see Turnitin.com for supported types), if you change this to yes, please be aware that some files might not be checked for originality.